Arnavgarg68/JPDB/README.md

 ## Release History
 Versions:
-1.0.0.1(Beta) -> Improved  data fetch from JSONPOWERDB 1.0.0.0 -> Base version for basic CRUD operation functionality
+1.0.0.1 -> Improved  data fetch from JSONPOWERDB and all validations 1.0.0.0 -> Base version for basic CRUD operation functionality
 ## Authors